KPouliasis/react-forms/cs-saturday/02-fql/lecture-notes.md

 # Indexing

-What is it?
+## What is it?

 More or less another table that refers to the original.
 This other, index table has column values as keys and indexes / ids as values.

 The whole point is to make queries faster.
 Think about a glossary.

+## How to create it

+To create a hashed index table for a given column: go through all the rows, looking for the value at that column name.
+Add that value as a column in your index table.
+Add that row's index/id as a value to the index table entry you are creating.

+## How to use it

+To use that index to speed up the where query: look up stored index/id list for that index table for a given value (e.g. "year index table, value 2000").
+Loop through those ids and gather the corresponding rows from the main table.
+If there are remaining criteria, check them as normal on the subset of rows you already have.

+## Runtime and tradeoffs

+* Normal table scan: O(n)
+* Indexed query lookup: O(log n) for sorted index
+* Indexed query lookup: O(1) for hashed index

+Indexing costs...

+* Space (more space per index table)
+* Insertion time
+* Update time

+So indexing is not always the way to go.